 It connects to more than 100 external platforms.
 Big ones include eCommerce platforms like Shopify, Woocommerce, and BigCommerce.
 This lets you pull customer data from your store into your CRM.
 You can also build promotional emails and landing pages with product listings.
 And track sales data to check the impact of your campaigns.

 ActiveCampaign offers scalable pricing.
 Plans start at $9 a month for the Marketing Lite plan if paid annually, which gives you email marketing & marketing automation, site tracking, unlimited email sends and campaign report for 1 user.
-CRM and sales engagement automation are available on the Pro plan, starting at $49 a month.
+CRM and sales engagement automation are available on Sales plus, starting at $19 a month.
 This plan comes with a mobile CRM app.
 There is a 14-day free trial available.

 Engagebay is another all-in-one CRM platform that’s strong on marketing.
 Engagebay stands out for the simplicity and user-friendly nature of its marketing tools.